 Note- The recipe pictured on this post is double the recipe that I’ve written below…

-Simply pour the bag of carrots in your slow cooker.
+Simply pour the bag of carrots into your slow cooker.

 Add the vegetable broth.